Tax changes 2019/20

-The 2018/19 employment allowance has been set at the level of £3,000 with the same restriction as last year, which means that it is not available for the businesses where only single person on the payroll is also a director, i.e. ‘single director employee’ limited companies.
+The Employment Allowance will remain at the level of £3,000 with the same restriction as last year, which means that it is not available for the businesses where only single person on the payroll is also a director, i.e. ‘single director employee’ limited companies.

 Capital gains tax

 The new capital gains tax exemption threshold has been increased to £12,000.